JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Takes the expression ``x`` and returns an equivalent expression in lowered form
+   Takes the expression ``x`` and returns an equivalent expression in lowered form.

 .. function:: code_lowered(f, types)